cqu-isse/FcarCS/README.md

 # FcarCS
 Fine-grained Co-Attentive Representation Learning for Semantic Code Search

+`Fine-grained Co-Attentive Representation Learning for Semantic Code Search.pdf` is our paper.
+Accepted by SANER 2022: IEEE International Conference on Software Analysis, Evolution, and Reengineering

 `FcarCS` is our model proposed in this paper.
 `DeepCS` `UNIF` `TabCS` are replication packages of baselines.